AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-update-information.md

 ---
-title: Update extension information
+title: Update listing information
 ---

-# Update extension information
+# Update listing information

-There are four extension submission options:
+There are four submission options:

 -  **New** - See [Submit for Review](submit-for-review.md)
 -  **Update** - You can update only the marketing information for a product already in the store.